pippyn/Home-Assistant-Sensor-Groningen-Afvalwijzer/README.md

+# DEPRECATED - This sensor is now integrated in [Afvalbeheer](https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer)

 ## Home Assisant sensor component for Groningen Afvalwijzer

 Provides Home Assistant sensors for the Dutch waste collector Groningen Afvalwijzer using a scraper.